 Rubell Museum to Open New Home in Miami on December 4, 2019

-100,000-Square-Foot Facility will Enable Broader Sweep of Long-Term Installations and Special Exhibitions Drawn Exclusively from Unparalleled Collection of 7,200 Works by 1,000 Artists, Built over 54 Years
+100,000-Square-Foot Campus will Enable Broader Sweep of Long-Term Installations and Special Exhibitions Drawn Exclusively from Unparalleled Collection of 7,200 Works by 1,000 Artists, Built over 54 Years

 Rubell Family Collection Changes Name to Rubell Museum